echronos/echronos/components/error/docs.md

 ### `internal_asserts`

-This configuration item is a boolean with a default of *false*.
+This configuration item is a boolean with a default of false.
-When *true*, the RTOS checks internal implementation state for consistency at runtime.
+When true, the RTOS checks internal implementation state for consistency at runtime.
 For example, it checks whether the [<span class="api">TaskId</span>] instance identifying the current task is a valid task ID.
 If the check passes, the check has no effect on the behavior of the RTOS.
 If the check fails, the RTOS calls the [`fatal_error`] function.